 I don’t know that it’s a primary reason businesses move to the cloud, but turning capital expenses into operating expenses is certainly one of the major benefits.
 When I’m talking to the business leaders, they tell me they’re ecstatic whenever they can free up capital budgets and write off the monthly expense of a managed cloud.
 We work with CFOs and finance people regularly to structure a plan that works for them, including making their monthly expenses more predictable.

-#7 Reduce expenses.
 I’ve seen several studies that rank cutting costs toward the top of the lists for why businesses move to the cloud, but a lot of people don’t seem to think a managed cloud can help them cut expenses even further.
-We have case studies like Milwaukee Electric Tool that prove that it can.
+We have case studies, like the one below, from Milwaukee Electric Tool that prove that it can.

 “Connectria has exceeded our expectations.
 Their expert remote management has helped us streamline and automate our processes, delivering tangible savings.
 Since Connectria has partnered with us, our relevant admin costs are a third of what they were.” – Eric Hanson Director of IT Services, Milwaukee Electric Tool

 M&A activity is last on my list only because mergers and acquisitions don’t happen every day.
 But when they do, they can be incredibly disruptive.
 The faster you assimilate all the pieces, the faster you can achieve the goals that drove the acquisition/merger in the first place.
 One of those pieces is unfamiliar IT systems, e.g., you’re a Microsoft shop, and you just acquired a company that runs on IBM.
 We can help you sort through the pieces and make sure your systems are optimized across your expanded organization.